-- Short chopped chaff products (eg Mollichaff Donkey, Mollichaff Hoofkind and Spillers Happy Hoof)
+- TopChoc Zero, Mollichaff Donkey, Mollichaff Hoofkind and Spillers Happy Hoof;

-- Speedi Beet - excellent as a ‘top dressing’ for soaked fibre pellets
+- Speedi Beet - excellent as a ‘top dressing’ for soaked nuts; and

 Always introduce changes to the diet gradually and observe your donkey to ensure that it is eating.
 Try to avoid feeding your donkeys more than 1 kg of supplementary food at a time, small frequent meals are best.

-Always ensure that donkeys have access to fresh clean water and a molasses-free equine specific mineral lick if not being fed a vitamin and mineral supplement/balancer.
+Always ensure that donkeys have access to fresh clean water and an equine specific mineral lick if not being fed a vitamin and mineral supplement/balancer.
 Continually assess your donkey’s body condition and make changes to their diet accordingly.
-If in doubt consult your vet or contact our feeding and nutrition team.
+If in doubt, consult your vet or contact our feeding and nutrition team.